-Course Objectives: Throughout the course, students will be expected to demonstrate their understanding of Discrete Structure by being able to do each of the following:
+Course Objectives: Throughout the course, students will be expected to demonstrate their understanding of Discrete Structure and Graph Theory by being able to do each of the following:

 - 1. Use mathematically correct terminology and notation. - 2.
-Construct correct direct and indirect proofs. - 3..
-Apply logical reasoning to solve a variety of problem
+Construct correct direct and indirect proofs. - 3.
+Use division into cases in a proof. - 4.
+Apply logical reasoning to solve a variety of problems.